-In the so-called meditation landscapes, your job is quite different: Instead of finding matching Oxyd stones, you must put a number of small white marbles into pits on the floor.
-You finish the level as soon as every marble rests in its own pit.
+In the so-called meditation landscapes your job is quite different: Instead of finding matching Oxyd stones, you have to put a number of small white marbles into pits on the floor.
+The level is finished as soon as every marble rests in its own pit.

-Be careful though: All marbles move together, and a sudden mouse movement can easily push some of them out of their pits.
+Be careful though: All marbles move together and a sudden mouse movement can easily push some of them out of their pits.
 Meditation landscapes usually require a very steady hand and a lot of patience (which is, incidentally, why they are called meditation landscapes!).